swiftlang/swift-evolution/proposals/0258-property-wrappers.md

     }
   }

-  /// "Reset" the delegate so it can be initialized again. mutating func reset() {
+  /// "Reset" the wrappe so it can be initialized again. mutating func reset() {
     _value = nil
   }